 (1) In these regulations unless the contrary intention appears —

-“aircraft” means a machine that can derive support in the atmosphere from the reactions of the air;
+aircraft means a machine that can derive support in the atmosphere from the reactions of the air;

-“Jetties Act” means Jetties Act 1926, as amended;
+Jetties Act means Jetties Act 1926, as amended;

-“proximate to any waters”, in relation to associated land on which any thing is done or which is used for any purpose, means within such distance from any waters that, in the opinion of the Commission, the doing of the thing on that associated land or its use for that purpose is capable of affecting the enjoyment, whether aesthetically or otherwise, of a person using those waters or using any development of the associated land that is immediately adjacent to, and primarily intended for the better enjoyment of, those waters;
+proximate to any waters, in relation to associated land on which any thing is done or which is used for any purpose, means within such distance from any waters that, in the opinion of the Commission, the doing of the thing on that associated land or its use for that purpose is capable of affecting the enjoyment, whether aesthetically or otherwise, of a person using those waters or using any development of the associated land that is immediately adjacent to, and primarily intended for the better enjoyment of, those waters;

-“regulation” is a reference to a provision of these regulations;
+regulation is a reference to a provision of these regulations;

-“Schedule” means schedule to these regulations;
+Schedule means schedule to these regulations;

-“subregulation” means subregulation of the regulation in which the word is used;
+subregulation means subregulation of the regulation in which the word is used;

-“the Act” means the Waterways Conservation Act 1976, as amended.
+the Act means the Waterways Conservation Act 1976, as amended.

 (2) Unless the contrary intention appears expressions used in these regulations have the same respective meanings as are given them in and for the purposes of the Act.